-The city of Rocky Mount monitored for cryptosporidium in the river water 2006 - 2008 and has resumed monitoring in September 2015 as prescribed by the EPA directives.
-In 2006 - 2008 cryptosporidium was found at levels of less than 0.01 oocyst/liter.
-The results of the 2015-2016 testing for source water indicates presence of 0.025 oocysts/liter.
-Presence of cryptosporidium at 0.075/ liter or less is classified as bin #1 which is considered to be lowest level of cryptosporidium hazard for river waters.
+Our system monitored for cryptosporidium in source water from 2015-2017.
+The results indicate that cryptosporidium is present in untreated river water at a concentration of 0.025 oocysts/liter.
+Presence of cryptosporidium at 0.075/liter or less is classified as bin#1 which is considered the lowest level of cryptosporidium hazard for river waters.
 Cryptosporidium is a microbial pathogen found in surface water throughout the U.S. Although filtration removes cryptosporidium, the most commonly-used filtration methods cannot guarantee 100 percent removal.
 Our monitoring indicates the presence of these organisms in our source water.
 Current test methods do not allow us to determine if the organisms are dead or if they are capable of causing disease.
 Ingestion of cryptosporidium may cause cryptosporidiosis, an abdominal infection.
 Symptoms of infection include nausea, diarrhea and abdominal cramps.
 Most healthy individuals can overcome the disease within a few weeks.
 However, immuno-compromised people, infants and small children, and the elderly are at greater risk of developing life-threatening illness.
-We encourage immunocompromised individuals to consult their doctor regarding appropriate precautions to take to avoid infection.
+We encourage immuno-compromised individuals to consult their doctor regarding appropriate precautions to take to avoid infection.
 Cryptosporidium must be ingested to cause disease, and it may be spread through means other than drinking water.

-2017 Test Results
+2018 Test Results

 We routinely monitor for over 100 contaminants in your drinking water according to Federal and State laws.
 The tables below list all the drinking water contaminants that we detected in the last round of sampling for each particular contaminant group.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-Unless otherwise noted, the data presented in this table is from testing done January 1 through December 31, 2017.
+Unless otherwise noted, the data presented in this table is from testing done January 1 through December 31, 2018.
 The EPA and the State allow us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data, though representative of the water quality, is more than one year old.